wjpavalko/Maker-Buoy/README.md

 Copyright 2018 Johns Hopkins University Applied Physics Laboratory

 Unless otherwise noted, all content in this repository is provided under a Creative Commons Attribution, Share-Alike license.
-See License.txt.
+See License files in hardware and software directories.